Promoting race equality and anti-racist education

 The above means that race equality and anti-racism considerations in education are the responsibility of all and essential in all establishments across Scotland, regardless of geographical location.

-Further resources for practitioners are available here in a collection of wakelets and are also referenced throughout the overview document.
+Further resources for practitioners are available in a collection of Race Equality Wakelets and are also referenced throughout the overview document.

 - To what extent do all staff have the opportunity to explore and discuss racial equality and bias with colleagues?